A Formula for Emailing Teachers

 G = Gratitude for their assistance

-Finally, she should close with some gratitude:
+Finally, close with appreciation.

 Thank you for considering.